stephenbonar/AiPhotoRename/README.md

 # Warning

-While this is the first release of the script, it should be considered experimental.
-It has gone through some limited testing and I have successfully used it for my own purposes.
+This script is considered experimental.
+I have successfully used it to rename much of my own photo library, but it has not be tested extensively across multiple platforms.
+If you want to try this script on your own photos, I recommend backing them up first.
 Use at your own risk!